-While we have designed the battery pack to passively contain any single cell's release of energy without spreading to neighboring cells, we have delivered only a limited number of our vehicles and other Tesla products and have limited field experience with them.
-Accordingly, there can be no assurance that a field or testing failure of our vehicles or other battery packs that we produce will not occur, which could subject us to lawsuits, product recalls, or redesign efforts, all of which would be time consuming and expensive.
-Also, negative public perception s regarding the suitability of lithium-ion cells for automotive applications or any future incident involving lithium-ion cells such as a vehicle or other fire, even if such incident does not involve our vehicles, could seriously harm our business.
+While we have designed the battery pack to passively contain any single cell's release of energy without spreading to neighboring cells, there can be no assurance that a field or testing failure of our vehicles or other battery packs that we produce will not occur, which could subject us to lawsuits, product recalls, or redesign efforts, all of which would be time consuming and expensive.
+Also, negative public perceptions regarding the suitability of lithium-ion cells for automotive applications or any future incident involving lithium-ion cells such as a vehicle or other fire, even if such incident does not involve our vehicles, could seriously harm our business.

-In addition, we store a significant number of lithium-ion cells at our manufacturing facility.
+In addition, we store a significant number of lithium-ion cells at the Tesla Factory and plan to produce high volumes of cells and battery modules and packs at our Gigafactory.
 Any mishandling of battery cells may cause disruption to the operation of our facilities.
 While we have implemented safety procedures related to the handling of the cells, there can be no assurance that a safety issue or fire related to the cells would not disrupt our operations.
-Such damage or injury would likely lead to adverse publicity and potentially a safety recall.
-Moreover, any failure of a competitor's electric vehicle may cause indirect adverse publicity for us and our electric vehicles.
-Such adverse publicity would negatively affect our brand and harm our business, prospects, financial condition and operating results.
+Such damage or injury could lead to adverse publicity and potentially a safety recall.
+Moreover, any failure of a competitor's electric vehicle or energy product may cause indirect adverse publicity for us and our products.
+Such adverse publicity could negatively affect our brand and harm our business, prospects, financial condition and operating results.